one-dark/jetbrains-one-dark-theme/README.md

 [One dark](https://github.com/atom/one-dark-syntax) theme for JetBrains IDEs.
 Includes normal and italic variations.

-Check out the [Wiki][wiki] for more information and instructions or use one of the quick links below.
+Check out the [docs][docs] for more information and instructions or use one of the quick links below.

 - [Installation][installation]
 - [Configuration][configuration]